Trash & Recycling Update

 During the past 6 months, fires have ignited on 3 Waste Management trucks that provided curbside collection of trash and recycling on routes in Norwood.
 The most recent fire destroyed 10 Waste Management vehicles at their Norton Facility!

 Two of the fires were the result of the improper disposal of lithium batteries and, as of late, small propane tanks have begun to show up in the trash.
-Please do not dispose of these and other hazardous items or chemicals in the trash or recycling.
+Please do not dispose of these and other hazardous items, or chemicals, in the trash or recycling.
 Better yet, take of advantage of Norwood's two Household Hazardous Waste Days.
-The next Household Hazardous Waste Day is Saturday, September 25th.
+The recent Household Hazardous Waste Day was a success and a link below shows what kind of items were accepted.
+The next Household Hazardous Waste Day will be held on May 7, 2022.

 Winter Street Recycling Facility Hours